-Element Explanation ≈ or ¥ This button is located at the right-hand-side window edge.
+Element Explanation ≈ ~ This button is located at the right-hand-side window edge.
 It serves to show or hide the Project window area.
 LogPool path The file path to the folder in which you stored the .exe file for running Shadow Manager 4 is displayed here.
 As soon as you run this .exe file, the ShadowManager4Data\LogPool folder structure will be created in the same directory, and, once you download logs from the SMU, these will be automatically stored in the LogPool folder.
 It is also possible to change this path, see the next table row.

-This button is used for calling up the display filter application settings, where you can change the path, amongst other things, see section Application Settings window, Display filters 3.
+This button is used for calling up the display filter application settings, where you can change the path, amongst other things, see section Application Settings window, Display filters 87.
 Project Information Information on the currently open project is shown here.
 Information on the project selected on the left-hand side of the lists window is displayed here.
-The input of coordinates (lat./lon.) respectively relate to the automatically determined project center. ≗≡ List When you click on List , the SMU will notify SM4 about which logs are available on the SMU and prepare these to send to SM4.
+The input of coordinates (lat./lon.) respectively relate to the automatically determined project center. %≡ List When you click on List , the SMU will notify SM4 about which logs are available on the SMU and prepare these to send to SM4.
 The existing logs will not yet be downloaded but merely listed in the bottom half of the window in the Log area (this process can take several minutes).
 After "listing" all logs available in the SMU, all months (lines in the list) and all logs (checkboxes) are automatically selected, so when you click Download , all logs are downloaded.
 Log After clicking on List , the logs that are available on the SMU will be highlighted in a color here.
 The colors have the following meaning: green: completely downloaded onto the local computer yellow: incompletely/partly downloaded red: there are more logs locally than exist on the SMU (this should be avoided, and, in this case, it is advisable to delete the entire month and download the logs again) NOTE This status is undesired ; a user may have deleted, e.g., individual files in the local directory.
 We strongly recommend leaving the local directory untouched.
 Otherwise, log files could become irretrievably lost, since the SMU automatically cleans up at some point for storage space reasons and deletes older log files permanently.
 Operation Is selected to include the Operation log when downloading.
 Shadow impact Is selected to include the Shadow Impact log when downloading (the Operation log is automatically selected at the same time).
 Special shutdown Is selected to include the Special Shutdown log when downloading.
 Measurement data logging Is selected to include the Single Data Recordings when downloading.
-Download Click on this button click to start downloading the logs.
+WCU Operation Is selected include the WCU's shadow impact log when downloading.
+WCU Shadow Impact Is selected include the WCU's operating protocol when downloading. ≟ Download Click on this button click to start downloading the logs.
 Following a successful download, a dialog appears, which you must confirm by clicking OK before you can continue working.